From Singapore to the UK,

 In most countries, regulation efforts have focused mainly on ICOs.
 While it may seem like this is in the interest of protecting investors, some might say that it is control and cryptocurrency tax concerns that are the driving forces behind ICO regulation.

 The backlash against ICOs has brought to light the ‘scam ICO’, while heralding in new fundraising mechanisms for tech startups, like the TGE, STO, and TDE (token generation event, security token offering, token distribution event).
 But without regulation, raising crypto capital by any of these means will still slow down blockchain companies who are trying to develop their crypto projects.
 Recent SEC actions have made that painfully clear.

 While federal regulators are working on ironing things out, self-regulation opportunities are cropping up to support these startups.
 This is good because:

 - It gives blockchain businesses another choice.
 Now they don’t have to wait for full regulations to take effect.
 Nor do they have to worry as much about proceeding without formal regulations.

 - The self-regulation movement is more aligned with decentralization and is poised for a greater level of acceptance amongst the crypto community.

 “Restrictive and exclusionary banking and financial regulations no doubt played a role in the drive to create cryptocurrency to begin with, so there’s no surprise that the industry is resistant to regulations as a whole.” – Darya Karatkevich

-From the UK to the fintech hub of Singapore, Self Regulation comes in many different forms.
+Across the globe, self regulation comes in many different forms.
 But all groups involved share the same vision: to help crypto-based startups navigate the fast-growing blockchain industry.